SublimeText/LaTeXTools/README.markdown

 Additional contributors (*thank you thank you thank you*): first of all, Wallace Wu and Juerg Rast, who contributed code for multifile support in ref and cite completions, "new-style" ref/cite completion, and project file support.
 Also, Sam Finn (initial multifile support for the build command); Daniel Fleischhacker (Linux build fixes), Mads Mobaek (universal newline support), Stefan Ollinger (initial Linux support), RoyalTS (aka Tobias Schidt?) (help with bibtex regexes and citation code, various fixes), Juan Falgueras (latexmk option to handle non-ASCII paths). *If you have contributed and I haven't acknowledged you, email me!*

-Latest revision: *2012-10-06*.
-Highlight: toggle forward search after compiling on and off.
+Latest revision: *2012-10-21*.
+Highlight: I am going to introduce "graceful" error reporting via the status message at the bottom of the ST2 window.
+Right now this is implemented for cite completion.
+See below for details.

-**WARNING**: I changed keybindings in mid-September 2012.
+*Older Warning*: I changed keybindings in mid-September 2012.
 Read the section titled "New-style keybindings."
 Also, on Windows, please note that *TeXLive* is the "preferred" TeX distribution, not MiKTeX.
 This has been the case for a long time, but I forgot to update this README file.

 Introduction
 ------------